evant/gsonvalue/README.md

 ### Builders

 Alternatively, you can create an inner builder class.
 Annotate either the builder's constructor or factory method that returns the builder with `@GsonBuilder`.
-Currently, _only_ inner classes are supported.

 ```java
 import me.tatarka.gsonvalue.annotations.GsonConstructor;